07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 If there isn’t a moral compass in a person with power – which can only come in a fixed way from their spiritual convictions (believing there is a God), what is there to stop a person taking a bribe behind a closed door?

-So the giving of power isn’t the solution either – even though it might sometimes be justified on other merits.
+So, the giving of power isn’t the solution either – even though it might sometimes be justified on other merits.

 > Pre-European spiritualities?

-But then a North African religion called Christianity came to my ancestors.
+…But then a North African religion called Christianity came to my ancestors.
 Of course, it was a Middle Eastern religion first.
-It was Alcuin who took it to the Germanic Goths – with the ‘plunders becoming peacemakers’ as a result.
-The Swiss and Germans have a common ancestry -so I’m guessing that’s when my ancestors on that side turned from some of their more bloodthirsty ways.
-It was ‘Saint Patrick’ of England who took the gospel to his prior slave owners in Ireland.
-And it was probably in connection with the influence or times of King Alfred the Great that saw faith was embraced amongst the tribes of the Liverpool regions and further afield in the Shetland Islands.
+It was Alcuin who took it to the Germanic Goths – with the ‘plunderers becoming peacemakers’ as a result.
+The Swiss and Germans have a common ancestry – so I’m guessing that’s when my ancestors on that side turned from some of their more bloodthirsty ways.
+It will have been traders who took it first to England in the first Century – while ‘Saint Patrick’ of England is credited with taking it to his prior slave owners in Ireland in the fifth century.
+And it was probably in connection with the influence or times of King Alfred the Great that this faith was embraced at an almost ‘cultural’ level – including amongst the tribes of my ancestors in the Liverpool regions and further afield in the Shetland Islands.

 The point is simple.
 Culture isn’t static or unchanging as if it should be considered sacred and preserved with no changes… …and not all cultural practices are good!